-‘I’m so tired of feeling helpless as a parent': Gen X mom goes viral after explaining why her hardworking kids still can't afford to live, difference between 'struggle and drowning'
+‘I’m so tired of feeling helpless as a parent': This Gen X mom went viral detailing why her hardworking adult kids still can't afford to live, the difference between 'struggle and drowning'

 Yet another parent has realized that the American dream has slowly turned into the American nightmare.